hujhax/austin-improv-wiki/Troupes/My Friend Stripey.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>A group of 4 recent Hideout graduates who play together both on the stage and off.
-You can expect the gamut from 9-syllable words to off-color humor to just plain silliness. </blockquote>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> A group of 4 recent Hideout graduates who play together both on the stage and off.
+You can expect the gamut from 9-syllable words to off-color humor to just plain silliness.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We've pretty much only done montage style shows.
-We have been trying to find some formats that might work for us, including the Harold.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We've pretty much only done montage style shows.
+We have been trying to find some formats that might work for us, including the Harold.

 ## Media
 ### Photos